-The Central Bank of Lebanon, through its Basic circular 154 dated 27 August 2020, issued various requirements aiming at restoring the normal banking operations in Lebanon to their pre-October 2019 levels.
-Among these requirements, Lebanese banks were requested to maintain international liquidity in the form of banknotes and current account balances with foreign correspondent banks (free of any obligation) in excess of 3% of the Bank's total foreign currency deposits as at 30 September 2022.
+The Central Bank of Lebanon introduced several various requirements aiming at restoring the normal banking operations in Lebanon to their pre-October 2019 levels.
+Among these measures, Lebanese banks were requested to constitute, at its correspondent banks abroad, a foreign account free from any obligations that will be at no time below 3% of its total foreign-currency deposits as on 31 July 2024.
+Banks whose situation is incompatible with the provisions of the paragraph above are granted a time-limit ending on 31 December 2025 to adjust their situation accordingly.
+Additionally, Lebanese banks were required to maintain international liquidity in the form of banknotes and current account balances with foreign correspondent banks (free of any obligation) in excess of 100% of the external account deposits and other international commitments (including issued letter of credits and letter of guarantees in international dollar).